a08maheshwari/HubProject-.Net-Layered-Architecture/README.md

 # HubProject-.Net-Layered-Architecture-
-.Net Layered Architecture [Project is only for reference purpose]
+.Net Layered Architecture [Project is for reference purpose only ]